CitruzSquared/essays/Guide to Orbits.md

  Latitude: $2\degree 49'$
  In the constellation of Taurus.

- Consulting an ephemeris shows our calculations as exact to within $0.07\percent$.
+ Consulting an ephemeris shows our calculations as exact to within $3'$ in Longitude, and $30"$ in Latitude.

  ## 6. Further Reading
  [Orbit](https://en.wikipedia.org/wiki/Orbit)